Panel says no cover-up in Japan's Mizuho mob loans scandal

 “I don’t think Japanese regulators will willingly approve overseas acquisitions by Mizuho for a while, given the scandal,” said a financial industry analyst in Tokyo, who declined to be named given the sensitivity of the matter.

-Sato denied that Mizuho lagged its rivals in international operations.
-But, he acknowledged, “For the past month, I have not been able to make overseas trip at all, so there has is an impact on what the expansion I am promoting with my top-level counterparts overseas.”

-Additional reporting by Taro Fuse, Shinji Kitamatsu and Noriyuki Hirata; Writing by William Mallard Editing by Jeremy Laurence and Alex Richardson
+Additional reporting by Taro Fuse and Noriyuki Hirata; Editing by William Mallard, Jeremy Laurence and Alex Richardson